The Basic Dilemma of the Artist

 Bookmark this Page - and SHARE IT with Others!

-in new forms, since there are forever new personalities-its essence can never
+manifesting itself in new forms, since there are forever new personalities-its

 The psychophysical problem is long standing and, probably, intractable.

 We have a corporeal body.
 It is an entity subject to all the laws of physics.
 Yet, we experience ourselves, our internal lives, and external events in a manner which provokes us to postulate the existence of a corresponding, non-physical complement.
 This corresponding entity ostensibly incorporates a dimension of our being which, in principle, can never be tackled with the instruments and the formal logic of science.

 A compromise was proposed long ago: the soul is nothing but our self awareness (introspection) or the way we experience ourselves.
 But this is a flawed solution because it assumes that the human experience is uniform, unequivocal and identical.
 It might well be so - but there is no methodologically rigorous way of proving it.
 We have no way to objectively ascertain that all of us experience pain in the same manner or that the pain that we experience is the same for all of us.
 This limitation on our knowledge prevails even when the causes of the sensation are carefully controlled and monitored.